bartkozal/hocus-pocus/docs/helpers.md

 helpers with different variants and sizes:

-*Spacing helpers are automatically generated for responsive web design brakepoints and using !important directive.*
+*Spacing helpers are automatically generated for responsive web design breakpoints and using !important directive.*

 ```scss
 .margin[-size][-type];